majdal/modex/src/README.md

 The choice of which method: virtual or system, is up to you.
 You will probably have an easier time going with virtualenvs on Windows on OS X, and an easier time with your system package manager on Linux/BSD.

-You will probably also want **_these tools_** to make dealing with data easier:
+You will probably also want **_these tools_** to make dealing with code easier:

+* Some web developer tools (see [frontend/README.md](frontend/) for suggestions)
+* [IPython](http://ipython.org), which gives a python command shell _with tab-completion_, and Mathematica-style [notebooks](http://nbviewer.ipython.org).
+* [nodejs](http://nodejs.org) - several of our deps have their unit tests written against Node, because it's easier than trying to script a browser. -_tab completion for javascript_
+* [topojson](https://github.com/mbostock/topojson/wiki/Installation) comes in handy (make sure to remember `-g` when installing!)

 * A spreadsheet.
 Excel, [LibreOffice Calc](http://www.libreoffice.org/download).
 You need to be able to work with and debug tabular data.
 You should be able to do reliable preprocessing of it (sums, averages, subsets) and plotting. (if you are comfortable doing this in matlab, R, or scipy, then by all means stick with what you know).
 * A GIS.
 You can get [ArcGIS](http://esri.com) [from the school](https://uwaterloo.ca/information-systems-technology/services/software-students/microsoft-office-students) at a discount, or you can install [QGIS](http://qgis.org/) which is frankly perhaps better
-* [topojson](https://github.com/mbostock/topojson/wiki/Installation) comes in handy (make sure to remember `-g` when installing!)
-* Some web developer tools (see [frontend/README.md](frontend/) for suggestions)
-* [IPython](http://ipython.org), which gives a python command shell _with tab-completion_, and Mathematica-style [notebooks](http://nbviewer.ipython.org).

 For a brain dump of everything you might need to know about getting set up on OS X, see [here](../wiki/TechGuides/Step-by-step-installation-instructions-for-Mac-users.md).
 Similarly, see [here](../wiki/TechGuides/Step-by-step-installation-instructions-for-Windows-users.md) for Windows.